Rigorous Function Calculi in Ariadne: Theory and Methods

-The interval $I$ is used to capture the round-off errors introduced by floating-point arithmetic, and trunctional errors in numerical algorithms.
+where $f(z)$ and $p(z)$ are the values obtained using standard real arithmetic.
+The interval $I$ is used to capture the round-off errors introduced by floating-point arithmetic, and truncation errors in numerical algorithms.
+Alternatively (as in \Ariadne) may replace the interval remainder term with a uniform bound $e$ on the error of the polynomial part.
 Taylor models for functions on a general box domain $D=\prod_{i=1}^{n}[a_i\!:\!b_i]$ can be constructed by pre-composing $f$ with $s^{-1}$, where $s$ is a scaling function $[-1\!:\!+1]^n\fto D$.
-In \Ariadne, we replace the interval remainder term with a bound on the error of the polynomial part.

 The usual operations on functions, including arithmetic, evaluation, composition, and antidifferentiation, can be extended to Taylor models, and satisfy the inclusion property.
-In principle, differentiation is not possible, since the error between the represented function $f$ and $p$ may have arbitrarily rapid fluctuations, but in practise it is often sufficient to compute the derivative of $T$.
+In principle, differentiation is not possible, since the error between the represented function $f$ and $p$ may have arbitrarily rapid fluctuations, but in practise it is often sufficient to compute the derivative of $p$.
 The efficiency of Taylor models relies on \emph{sweeping} terms of $p$ with small coefficients into the interval $I$.